Notes on the Geography of Oklahoma: Oklahoma City: Water, Rail, Road

 U.S. U.S. 66 crosses the northern end of the reservoir on this old cantilever bridge.

 The growing city soon needed more water and contracted with the Corps of Engineers to take water from the upstream Fort Supply Reservoir.
 That, too, was insufficient, and in the 1940s a canal was built to divert water from Lake Overholser north into the watershed of the Cimarron, where another reservoir could be built on Bluff Creek.
 The federal government helped pay for it.
 Justification: flood control.

 Here's the canal, heading north to that reservoir, Lake Hefner.

-End of the canal, as the river drifts into this second reservoir.
+End of the canal, as water drifts into this second reservoir.